MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/README.md

 - **Calculation History**:Stores calculation history and allows retrieval, saving, loading, clearing, and deletion within the REPL interface.
 - **Advanced Data Handling with Pandas**: Utilizes Pandas for efficient data reading and writing to CSV files to manage calculation history.
 - **Enhanced Logging**:Uses environment-specific logging configurations (e.g., logging only to a file in production and to both console and file in development).
-- **Exception Handling**: Manages errors for division by zero, invalid inputs, and unknown operations with appropriate error messages.
+- **Error Handling**: Manages errors with both "Look Before You Leap" (LBYL) and "Easier to Ask for Forgiveness than Permission" (EAFP) approaches for divide-by-zero, invalid inputs, and unknown operations.
 - **Faker Library Integration**:Uses Faker to generate random test data for enhanced testing.
 - **Parameterized Testing**: Supports dynamic test case generation with a custom --num_records option for Pytest.
 - **Command-Line Interface (REPL)**: Provides an interactive interface for users to input commands, perform calculations, view history, and clear history.